Maudi84/static_mf/_posts/2022-10-12-introducing-me.md

 title: Introducing Me
 ---

 Hi my name is Maurice.
-I've just graduated from UC Santa Cruz!
+I am a software professional and a hardware enthusiast.
+I made this website because I have recently graduated from UC Santa Cruz with a B.S in Computer Science and needed a way to showcase my projects, experience, and skills.

+If you are a prospective employer, please take a moment to review my resume and reach out to me.

 ### Built on Poole